dackst/nayuta/notes.md

     * warden: rename to admin(instrator)? (maybe better fit Terra/Astrolabe being giant futuristic computer-like thing with computery term)
   * geo: how does one even speak like an old man
   * algol: ye elizabethan english?
+  * noi is supposed to have some verbal tic with the way she ends sentences too
 * remove multiple exclamation points (!!) except in cases of extreme exclamation

 * head (Zext, as in "head of the mythos") -> chief, leader, director?